tacman/mailtrap/sfcasts/html-email.md

 clients support the HTML in this email.
 If you didn't know, email clients are a pain in the butt: it's like the 90s all over again with different browsers.
 This tool helps with that.

 Back in the HTML tab, click the link to make sure it works.
 It does!

 So our email now has both a text and HTML version but... it's kind of a drag to maintain both.
 Who uses a text-only email client anyway?
 Probably nobody or a very low percentage of your users.

+## Automatically Generating Text Version

 Let's try something: in `TripController::show()`, remove the `->textTemplate()` line.
 Our email now only has an HTML version.